top of page

 Video Remote Interpreting (VRI)

-A BSL/English interpreter joins a face-to-face meeting or appointment remotely via video to facilitate communication.
+A BSL/English interpreter joining an in-person setting remotely via video to facilitate communication.

-A digital service providing remote interpreters to relay phone conversations between BSL users and hearing people.
+A digital service providing remote interpreters to relay phone conversations between BSL users and non-signers.

 Example providers: